mattiasw/ExifReader/README.md

 -   **December 2023**:
     -   Add support for extracting Photoshop paths.
     -   Add basic support for GIF images (image dimensions, bit depths).
-    -   Add support for compressed tags in PNG files (in zTXt and iTXt chunks), including IPTC.
+    -   Add support for compressed tags in PNG files (in zTXt, iTXt, and iCCP chunks), including IPTC and ICC.
 Pass in `async: true` in `options` parameter to enable.
-        Works in environments that support the
-        [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API#browser_compatibility).
+Works in environments that support the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API#browser_compatibility).
 -   **December 2022**:
     -   Add option `length` to only read the first `length` bytes of the file.